Preparing Commercial Roofs for Winter Weather In Edinburgh

 You may not have even thought about how the heat can affect your roof, but the reality is, intense UV rays can cause damage.
 Hot sunny weather, and therefore dangerous UV rays, can weaken the bonds and seals in the materials of your roof.
 Humidity can increase the moisture in your roof, leading to mould growth, damp and rot.
 Furthermore, the heat can cause certain materials to swell; when they begin to shrink again in cooler weather, damage can be caused.

 Schedule in a roof inspection

 First and foremost, if you can’t remember the last time your roof was professionally inspected, it’s time to schedule one on the calendar.
-It is imperative that you find a reliable and reputable roofing company to carry out the inspection in order to ensure that any concerns or potential faults are identified before they get worse.
+It is imperative that you find a roofing contractor near Edinburgh to carry out the inspection in order to ensure that any concerns or potential faults are identified before they get worse.
 It’s a good idea to have your commercial roof inspected before the bad weather sets in so that you can carry out any necessary repairs before further damage is caused by rain or wind.

 Carry out preventive maintenance

 All roofs have a limited lifespan and, at some point, will need to be replaced, restored or repaired.
 However, maintaining your roof well and carrying out repairs when necessary can extend the lifespan of your roof and prevent further issues from developing.

 It is important that you try as best as possible to keep your gutters clear.
 This should be done throughout the whole year, and not just when the weather is bad, but it is particularly important when winter is approaching.
 During the autumn, leaves, branches, twigs and other debris can fall into your gutters and block them.
 If your gutters are blocked, heavy downpours of rain and snow can cause water to enter your roof space – something that can be problematic.